CSCfi/csc-user-guide/docs/accounts/creating-new-user-account.md

 There are three different types of user account that you can get for
 CSC: ordinary accounts for general use (which you can get with or without Haka or Virtu), student accounts for cources and robot accounts for managing own services.
+Below are instructions on how you can get them.

 ## Getting account with Haka or Virtu